How Grünenthal supports people affected by Thalidomide

 Many affected people face enormous challenges as they try to shape their lives and daily routines in a self-determined and independent way.
 The Grünenthal Foundation works to improve the living situation of people affected by thalidomide sustainably and quickly.

-The Grünenthal Foundation was created in 2011.
+The Grünenthal Foundation was established in 2012 and integrated the “Hardship Initiative” founded by Grünenthal in 2011.
 Since its inception, the foundation has provided support in more than 2,500 cases.
 This support is frequently backed by state programmes and was constantly expanded over the past few years, through ongoing dialogue with Thalidomide-affected people.

 Through many in-depth conversations with people affected by Thalidomide, the Grünenthal Foundation’s employees have learned the importance of mobility and an independent life at home.
 Based on this understanding, our support has focused on financing measures in these areas: